What is FDRI and why does it matter?

 • Open air laboratories to test future monitoring approaches

-What will FDRI enable?
+What will FDRI insights enable?

 Q&A